YousefEZ/TFL-c/README.md

    a. **name**: Holds the name of the station.

-   b. **links**: An array of type link that holds data about each link from the station.
+   b. **links**: An array of links that holds data about each link from the station.

     ... // The following is data about the path that the dijkstra algorithm uses.